Historic Ocean Manor beachfront landmark on Fort Lauderdale's Galt Ocean Mile

 The Celebrity Boom

-In 1965, Hunt’s Coral Springs expansion drew national attention with a blockbuster event hosted by Johnny Carson—over 10,000 attendees, six tons of barbecue served, and more than $2 million in homesites sold within minutes.
-Carson invested in 54.6 acres, multiplying his stake by 1971.
-The spotlight carried to Ocean Manor, welcoming celebrities and media personalities and cementing the resort’s reputation as a glamorous South Florida retreat.
+In 1965, Hunt’s Coral Springs expansion captured national attention with a landmark event hosted by Johnny Carson.
+The gathering drew more than 10,000 attendees, featured six tons of barbecue, and generated over $2 million in home-site sales within minutes.
+Carson invested in 54.6 acres, multiplying his holdings by 1971.
+This national spotlight extended to Ocean Manor, attracting celebrities and media figures and cementing the resort’s status as a glamorous South Florida retreat.

 Johnny Carson Event